acm-uiuc/liquid/README.md

 Now we need to grab all of the Python packages:

     pip install -r liquid/requirements.txt

+Note there is a problem with certain versions of Pip and speciic packages.
+It works fine on Pip 1.0ish.

 Run the fancy-shmancy script that will setup the database into an initial state.